Gibitop/interview-platform/README.md

 For this reason
 > [!CAUTION]
-> **FOR PRODUCTION, USE THIS INSIDE A VIRTUAL MACHINE OR ON AN ISOLATED SERVER**
+> **For production use this inside a virtual machine or on an isolated server**

 In future there is a plan to move to resolve this issue, but additional research is needed.

 ## Scalability

 Currently horizontal scaling is not supported.
-This should not be a problem for most users, who want to use the system for technical interviews in their own company
+This should not be a problem for most users, who want to use the system for technical interviews in their company

 However horizontal scaling through kubernetes might be supported in the future